fgsect/JMPscare/plugins/binaryninja/jmpscare/README.md

-# JXMPscare
+# JMPscare

-This plugin provides a tabular overview and visualization of the results of the JXMPscare analysis tool.
+This plugin provides a tabular overview and visualization of the results of the JMPscare Analysis tool.
 The tabular overview can be used for quick navigation and automatic patching.

 ## Installation Instructions
 This plugin has no further dependencies.